Housing, Town Planning, &c. Act 1919: Terms

 It provided subsidies to local authorities and aimed to help finance the construction of 500,000 houses within three years.

 Section 41 (1) provided that the London County Council could build houses outside the County of London.
 The provision was used to build 'out-county' estates, such as Becontree.

 Results

-Not all of the funding was ultimately made available, and only 213,800 homes were built under the 1919 Act scheme.
-However, under the provisions of successive Housing Acts between 1919 and 1939, local authorities built a total of 1.1 million homes.
+Not all of the funding was ultimately made available, as the subsidies were scrapped in 1922 under the Geddes Axe austerity programme.
+Only 213,000 homes were built under the 1919 act scheme.